akaunderr/ocmod3-product-date-added/README.md

 # Product Date Added

 ## Description
 The Product Date Added extension is for CMS Opencart 3.x Admin Panel.
-It allows display and edit date when product was originally added.
+It allows to display and edit the date adding products.
+Also allows to filter and sort products by the date added.

 The extension has been tested with OC 3.0.2.0 only, but should work with other OC 3.x versions.

 Please feel free to contact me by email <underr.public@gmail.com> or through the support form and comments on Opencart Marketplace (see links below).

 ## Features
-* OpenCart Admin Panel extension.
 * Changing product added date.
 * Adding column with the product added date in the product list.
 * Sorting products by date added.